English as an Additional Language EAL

 Our Head Chef prepares a themed lunch each term so that the international pupils can experience ‘food from home’ as well as food from other cultures.
 Pupils have a say in the menus through the Food Committee.

 Overseas full boarders are regularly invited to spend the weekend with a school friend.
-For exeat weekends, the House Parents help to arrange for host families to give the overseas pupils a taste of life with an English family.
-Occasionally, an overseas boarder might choose to spend the weekend with their Englishbased guardian.
+This includes exeat weekends and gives the overseas pupils a taste of life with an English family.
+Occasionally, an overseas boarder might choose to spend the weekend with their English based guardian.
 Full boarders are allowed to invite a fellow pupil to stay in school for a family weekend and join in with the planned activities and excursions; this reciprocal arrangement helps overseas pupils to make firm friendships throughout the year.